Chetan-Raut/Mehndi4MyBride/README.md

 We welcome contributions from the community!
 If you're interested in contributing to Mehandi4MyBride, please contact us using the information on our website.

-## License

-Mehandi4MyBride is licensed under the MIT License.
-See the `LICENSE` file for more information.

 ## Contact Us

-If you have any questions or comments about Mehandi4MyBride, please don't hesitate to contact us using the information on site or <a href="mailto:chetan.raut2009@gmail.com?subject=Subject Line">Send Email</a>.
+If you have any questions or comments about Mehandi4MyBride, please don't hesitate to contact us using the information on site or <a href="mailto:chetan.raut2009@gmail.com?subject=Mehandi4MyBride">Send Email</a>.